Glibovac

 Glibovac (Глибовац) is a village located in the municipality of Smederevska Palanka in the Podunavlje district of Serbia.
 According to the census of 2002, Glibovac has 2269 inhabitants.

 History

 The name of Glibovac originates from the Serbian word for mud.

 The first written mention of Glibovac was in 1784 by an Austrian spy crossing the area.
-Though it likely that there was a settlement there before that time as some medieval remains were found in the vicinity.
+Though it is likely that there was a settlement there before that time, as some medieval remains were found in the vicinity.

-In 1919 archaeologists from the Art History Archive in Belgrade discovered remains of an ancient Roman town on the site of the current village.
-In a field near the hamlet of Bubanj 375 were found coins dating from the reigns of Septimius Severus (193-211AD) and Volusianus (251-253AD).
+In 1919, archaeologists from the Art History Archive in Belgrade discovered remains of an ancient Roman town on the site of the current village.
+In a field near the hamlet of Bubanj, 375 coins were found dating from the reigns of Septimius Severus (193-211AD) and Volusianus (251-253AD).